Mission & Objectives

 The DoS hotline also ensures the health and safety of exchange participants.
 It can be used in case of emergency or to report dissatisfaction with the Exchange Visitor Program: 1-866-283-9090 or email@example.com

-Georgetown is required to report to DoS in the case of serious accidents, hospitalization of more than 24 hours, death, lawsuits, criminal action, actual or alleged sexual assault, or any other Exchange Visitor activity that may create notoriety or disrepute for the program.
-The Georgetown Responsible Officer reports the events to DoS through Sandra.Layton@georgetown.edu or (202) 687-5867.
+Georgetown is required to report to DoS in the case of serious accidents, hospitalization of more than 24 hours, death, lawsuits, criminal action, actual or alleged sexual assault, or any Exchange Visitor activity that may create notoriety or disrepute for the program.
+The Georgetown Responsible Officer, Sandra Layton (Sandra.Layton@georgetown.edu) or (202) 687-5867, reports the events to DoS.
 Please review the DoS Incident Reporting Rubric (PDF) and watch the DoS incident reporting video.